Perfectz/perfectlifetracker/README.md

 5. Wait for CI checks to pass and request review

-6. After approval, merge your changes to `master`
+6. After approval, merge your changes to `main`

 ### Coding Standards